William Crawford Smith: Career

 After the war, Smith was an architect in Nashville, Tennessee.
 In 1874, he designed the Main Building of Vanderbilt University, later known as Kirkland Hall, as two French Gothic towers.
 The building burned down in a fire in 1905, and it was later rebuilt with only one tower.

 Smith designed the Collier-Crichlow House in Murfreesboro, Tennessee in 1880 for Ingram Banks Collier III, who served as the mayor of Murfreesboro from 1872 to 1873.
 It was listed on the National Register of Historic Places on July 16, 1973.

 Smith was commissioned to design the Masonic Temple in Columbia, Tennessee in 1883.
 A decade later, in 1893, Smith designed the Colemere Mansion in Nashville for Confederate Colonel Edmund William Cole, who served as the President of the Nashville, Chattanooga and St. Louis Railway after the war.
 The house burned down in October 1929.
 Meanwhile, Smith designed Memorial Hall on the campus of Cumberland University in Lebanon, Tennessee, built from 1892 to 1896.

 Additionally, Smith was commissioned to two buildings in Downtown Nashville in 1893: a four-storey building on the corner of Printer's Alley and Church Street and a five-story building at 317 North College Street.
 He was also commissioned to restore a three-story building at 315 North College Street.

 Meanwhile, in 1897, Smith designed The Parthenon in Centennial Park.

 Smith quit his architectural career to serve in the Philippine–American War, where he commanded the 1st Tennessee Infantry Regiment of the United States Army in 1898–1899.
+Following his death from apoplexy in battle, he was succeeded as Colonel of the 1st Tennessee Volunteer Infantry Regiment by Francis Gracey Childers.